-Storm drain pipe materials shall conform to the construction drawings and City requirements.
+- Storm drain pipe materials shall conform to the construction drawings and City requirements.
 Contractor shall use uniform pipe material on each pipe run between structures unless otherwise directed or approved.
-Jointed HDPE pipe shall not be used for slopes exceeding ten percent (10%).
+Jointed HDPE pipe shall not be used for slopes exceeding ten percent (10%). - 142.149.

-- 134.141.
 Catch basins and junction boxes shall be set square with buildings or with the edge of the parking lot or street wherein they lie.
-Storm drain inlet structures and paving shall be adjusted so water flows into the structure without ponding water. - Unless otherwise approved by the City Engineer, all storm drain connections shall be by manufactured tee or wye fittings. - 136.143.
-Unless otherwise shown on the drawings, all storm pipe inlets & outfalls shall be beveled flush to match the slope wherein they lie. - 137.144.
-Sweep (deflect) storm drain pipe into catch basins and manholes as required.

-Maximum joint deflection shall not exceed 5 degrees or manufacturers recommendations, whichever is less. - 138.145.
-Unless otherwise specified or directed, install storm drain pipe in accordance with manufacturer's installation guidelines. - 139.146.
+Storm drain inlet structures and paving shall be adjusted so water flows into the structure without ponding water. - 143.150.
+Unless otherwise approved by the City Engineer, all storm drain connections shall be by manufactured tee or wye fittings. - Unless otherwise shown on the drawings, all storm pipe inlets & outfalls shall be beveled flush to match the slope wherein they lie. - Sweep (deflect) storm drain pipe into catch basins and manholes as required.
+Maximum joint deflection shall not exceed 5 degrees or manufacturers recommendations, whichever is less. - 145.153.
+CB Grouting to be Smooth.
+All joints, penetrations & any exposed lifting holes shall be grouted smooth, so as not to retain debris.
+Base/sump shall be smooth to facilitate cleaning. - 146:154.
+Unless otherwise specified or directed, install storm drain pipe in accordance with manufacturer's installation guidelines.

+- 147.155.
 Gravity Storm Couplings.
-Couplings for connection of PVC to concrete or other non-compatible pipe shall be MaxAdaptor Coupling (by Gripper Gasket LLC) for sizes up to and including 12-inch diameter. - 140.147.
+Couplings for connection of PVC to concrete or other non-compatible pipe shall be MaxAdaptor Coupling (by Gripper Gasket LLC) for sizes up to and including 12-inch diameter. - 148.156.
 Storm Cleaning.
-After manhole channeling and prior to mandrel testing or final acceptance, flush and clean all sewers, and remove all foreign material from the mainlines, manholes and catch basins. - sewer pipes by pulling an approved mandrel through the completed pipe line following trench compaction.
+After manhole channeling and prior to mandrel testing or final acceptance, flush and clean all sewers, and remove all foreign material from the mainlines, manholes and catch basins. - 149.157.
+Storm Mandrel Testing.
+Contractor shall conduct deflection test of flexible storm sewer pipes by pulling an approved mandrel through the completed pipe line following trench compaction.
 The diameter of the mandrel shall be 95% of the initial pipe diameter.
 Test shall be conducted not more than 30 days after the trench backfilling and compaction has been completed. - Prior to acceptance, the City will typically lamp storm lines upstream & downstream of structures to verify that the pipes are clean and there is no grout or concrete in the mainlines, and that there are no observable bellies in the line.
 When necessary, sufficient water to reveal low areas shall be discharged into the pipe by the Contractor prior to any such inspection by the City.